oxrock/DroneControllerServer/README.md

 camServer_OLD.py is for communicating with Drone Controller With Video versions 1.15 and below.

 It is highly reccomended that you disable wifi powersave mode if you're streaming wirelessly.
 You can do so with the following command: sudo iw wlan0 set power_save off

+It can also be beneficial to update your pi with the following commands: sudo apt-get update sudo apt-get dist-upgrade sudo rpi-update